eskimor/eskimor-blog/projects/purescript-bridge/index.md

 tags: haskell, purescript
 ...

-An early version of [gonimo][gonimo] was written in PureScript, so I wrote a type-definition translation program.
+An early version of [Gonimo][gonimo] was written in PureScript, so I wrote a type-definition translation program.

 Related resources: